Loan Guides Austria 2026: Hub for Every Topic

 Rate inquiry, not loan application

 Rate inquiries do not affect your KSV score.
-Binding loan applications do, and may worsen future conditions.
+Binding loan applications are stored for 12 months and may worsen future conditions.

 3